-Watch Out!
-How to Keep Your Reader’s Attention
+How to Capture and Keep Your Readers’ Attention

 Now that I have your attention, it’s going to take a lot to keep it.
-The average reader only has an attention span of about eight seconds when reading online.
-That means that right about now you’re probably thinking about doing something else; unless of course I do something to keep your attention.
+Did you know the average reader has an attention span of only eight seconds?.
+That means that even reading this introduction, you’re probably thinking about something else; unless of course I do something to keep you engaged.

 Grabbing a reader’s attention is only the first step.
-Once you’ve pulled them in, your job has only just begun.
-The elements of your site and your promotion must work in tandem to create a user experience that never lets go of the reader’s attention.
+Once you’ve pulled them in, the elements of your site must work in tandem to create a user experience that retains attention, communicates the information, and gets the reader to your desired next action.
 Today we’ll look at these elements and how you can optimize each one for maximum results.

-Yaro Starak describes headlines as gatekeepers of your content, and he’s absolutely right.
+Moz describes headlines as the gatekeepers of your content.
 There are different types of headlines, and each one serves a different purpose, but all of them represent a promise to your readers.
 Let’s take a look at some of the different types of headlines:

 These are the types of headlines that present the “hows” of a subject.
 Let’s say we’re talking about blogging:

 - “How to Optimize Your Content Marketing Today”